klebgenomics/Kleborate/README.md

 <sup>b</sup> alternative (older) Kp phylogroup numbers as described in [Brisse et al. 2001](https://ijs.microbiologyresearch.org/content/journal/ijsem/10.1099/00207713-51-3-915#tab2) and [Fevre et al. 2005](https://aac.asm.org/content/49/12/5149) prior to the identification of _K. variicola_ subsp _tropica_, _K. quasivariicola_ and _K. africana_.

-More distant _Klebsiella_ species (_oxytoca_, _michiganensis_, _grimontii_ and _aerogenes_) are also included in the Kleborate database, but the virulence profiles of these are less well characterised and deserve further attention.
+More distant _Klebsiella_ species (_oxytoca_, _michiganensis_, _grimontii_ and _aerogenes_) will be accurately identified by Kleborate, although please note that the diversty and relevance of _K. pneumoniae_ virulence factors in these species is not yet well understood.

-Kleborate will also call other species in Enterobacteriaceae, as different species sometimes end up in _Klebsiella_ collections.
+Kleborate will also yield reliable species identifications across the family Enterobacteriaceae, as different species sometimes end up in _Klebsiella_ collections.
 These names are again assigned based on the clades in a mashtree, but were not as carefully curated as the _Klebsiella_ species (so take them with a grain of salt).

 ### MLST

-Multilocus sequencing typing of _Klebsiella pneumoniae_ follows the schemes described at the [_Klebsiella pneumoniae_ BIGSdb hosted at the Pasteur Institute](http://bigsdb.pasteur.fr/klebsiella/klebsiella.html).
+Genomes identified by Kleborate as belonging to the _K. pneumoniae_ species complex are then subjected to multi-locus sequencing typing (MLST) using the 7-locus scheme described at the [Klebsiella pneumoniae_ BIGSdb hosted at the Pasteur Institute](http://bigsdb.pasteur.fr/klebsiella/klebsiella.html).
 The alleles and schemes are stored in the [data directory](https://github.com/katholt/Kleborate/tree/master/kleborate/data) of this repository.

+Notes on Kleborate's MLST calls:
+* Kleborate makes an effort to report the closest matching ST / clonal group if a precise match is not found.
+* Imprecise allele matches are indicated with a `*`.
+* Imprecise ST calls are indicated with `-nLV`, where n indicates the number of loci that disagree with the ST reported.
+So `258-1LV` indicates a single-locus variant of (SLV) of ST258, i.e. 6/7 loci match ST258.

-Note that as of Feburary 2018, allele definitions for ST1047 and ST1078 have changed, and these new allele combinations are incorporated in Kleborate v0.4.0.
+*Note that allele definitions for ST1047 and ST1078 were changed in the MLST database in Feburary 2018, and these new allele combinations are incorporated in Kleborate since v0.4.0.
+This is highly unusual and other allele and ST assignment should be stable across versions.*

 |allele         |ST1047 old     |ST1047 current |ST1078 old     |ST1078 current |
 | ------------- | ------------- |---------------|---------------|---------------|